-I created the Page – How Important is a good night’s sleep? more than three years ago after taking a course on sleep.
+I created the Page – How Important is a good night’s sleep? more than eight years ago after taking a course on sleep.
 My opening sentence is “Sleep is one of the under-appreciated aspects of our daily lives.”
 Arianna Huffington’s book The Sleep Revolution is one of Amazon’s bestsellers.

 Now comes the University of Helsinki reporting on the damage too little sleep does to the